-Some soils that had low levels of PAHs may be due to microbial flora that degrade these compounds.
-Residential areas were much polluted with PAHs because of transmission of these compounds by air and deposit onto the soil, in addition to vehicle movement, electrical generators and waste incineration in these areas.
+Some soils that had low levels of PAHs may be due to microbial flora that degrade these compounds32.
+Residential areas were much polluted with PAHs because of transmission of these compounds by air and deposit onto the soil, in addition to vehicle electrical movement, generators and incineration in these areas1.